Dr Olayinka Oyekola

 I am a Teaching Associate at INTO, University of Exeter, and a Research Associate at the Julian Hodge Institute of Applied Macroeconomics.
 I graduated from Cardiff University in 2016 with a PhD in Economics.
 After moving to the UK from Nigeria in 2006, I have attended Cardiff University, completing a BA with Honours in Economic and Social Studies in 2010, a MSc in Economics in 2012, and an MRes in Advanced Economics in 2013.

-I am an applied economist, studying issues at the intersection of governance, political economy, development economics, and economic history.
+I am an applied economist, studying issues at the intersection of governance, banking and finance, political economy, development economics, and economic history.
 I have a particular interest in how the evolution of democratic politics and practices shapes socio-economic, environmental, and health outcomes across and within countries.
 A further area of research I am pursuing concerns the co-evolution of formal and informal culture and institutions, with a focus on addressing the pervasive question of how to eradicate poverty, eliminate early-life mortality, and improve equality of opportunity and outcomes.

 You can find my cv here.